 In accordance with IFRS 16, at the commencement date of any new leases, Killam will recognize a liability to reflect the present value of the lease obligations and an asset representing the right to use the underlying asset during the lease term.
-Land leases meet the definition of investment property under IAS 40, Investment Property; therefore, the fair value model is applied to these assets.
+Land leases meet the definition of investment property under IAS 40; therefore, the fair value model is applied to these assets.
 Interest expense on the lease liability and the fair value gain or loss on the right-of-use asset is recognized separately on the consolidated statements of income and comprehensive income.
+Vehicle leases meet the definition of property and equipment under IFRS 16.
+Interest expense on the lease liability and amortization on the right-of-use asset is recognized separately on the consolidated statements of income and comprehensive income.